robertlugg/easygui/sphinx/tutorial.rst

 ^^^^^^^
 A common need is to ask the user for some setting, and then to "persist it", or store it on disk, so that the next time the user uses your application, you can remember his previous setting.

-In order to make the process of storing and restoring user settings, EasyGui provides a class called EgStore.
+In order to make the process of storing and restoring user settings, EasyGUI provides a class called EgStore.
 In order to remember some settings, your application must define a class (let's call it Settings, although you can call it anything you want) that inherits from EgStore.

 Your application must also create an object of that class (let's call the object settings).